Skip to content

 • Reset Display — re-paint the terminal and reset its rendering cache.
 Use this if characters start to overlap, mix cases, or render garbled after a long session — most often seen when running heavily styled CLIs (e.g. Claude Code) for hours.

-The terminal detects two kinds of links in command output:
+The terminal detects three kinds of links in command output:

 • Web URLs — click to open in your default browser